locationtech/udig-platform/docs/user/en/Expression viewer.rst

 * :doc:`Numbers`

-When defining an expression you can make use of the full range of `Constraint Query Language <Constraint%20Query%20Language.html>`_ functions.
+When defining an expression you can make use of the full range of :doc:`Constraint Query Language` functions.

 -  To concatenate several values into a single text output: